 Mobilization for Justice envisions a society in which there is equal justice for all.

-In 1968, we began an independent organization, incorporated as MFY Legal Services, Inc. When the federal Office of Economic Opportunity began funding community-based legal services programs, Our model became the prototype for hundreds of new programs.
+In 1968, we began an independent organization, incorporated as MFY Legal Services, Inc. When the federal Office of Economic Opportunity began funding community-based legal services programs, our model became the prototype for hundreds of new programs.
 By our 25th anniversary in 1988, MFY Legal Services was recognized as a national leader in poverty law, having served tens of thousands of low-income New Yorkers and won numerous test cases.

 In 2017 we changed our name to Mobilization for Justice to better reflect the expanded scope of our work while honoring our roots.
+In 2018, we launched our first office in the Bronx, serving one of the poorest communities in the country.

 Our First Director